-Where Do I Start if I Want to Sell My Franchise or Buy an Existing Franchise?
+Where Do I Start if I am interested in buying or selling an existing franchise?

-There are three key factors that you must consider before you decide to put your franchise for sale.
-The same three factors hold true for those who are considering placing an existing franchise on the market because understanding these three key factors can affect how you make decisions and the resulting outcomes.
+There are three key factors that you must consider before you decide to put your franchise up for sale.
+Furthermore, these same three factors hold true for those who are considering placing an existing franchise location.

 1. Discuss Future Plans

-The first step is to discuss with your franchisor your plans for your franchise.
+The first step to take before selling a franchise is to discuss with your franchisor your plans for your franchise.
 Telling your franchisor that you are selling your franchise can be difficult, but what is important to note is that all franchisor-franchisee relationship will eventually end.
 You are not the first franchisee to exit a relationship with his or her franchisor.

 2. Gather Documentation

 Secondly, it is essential to make sure that all of your documents are in order.
 Buyers who see omissions or inconsistencies in the seller’s paperwork will perceive you to be untrustworthy, consequently compromising the relationship between the two parties.
 Furthermore, delays are likely to occur if there are errors in your paperwork that need correcting.

 In a small business transaction, trust between the buyer and seller is imperative.
 When trying to conduct a successful business transaction, you must be able to tell a story to that buyer.
 That story must be supported by valid paperwork and documentation.

 Finally, it is unlikely that a buyer of a franchise will have cash ready at his or her disposal to buy your business.
 The buyer will likely need financing to enter the franchise.
 Therefore, you should see what type of financing options are available for your buyer.
 Your attorney or the franchisor’s attorney may be able to give the best recommendations for finding the necessary financing.
 This will allow you to sell the business easily and provide validation as to the price of your business.